DiwakarBasnet/Machine-Learning/chapter-02-supervised-learning/ReadMe.md

 - **Multi-class Classifier:** Classification problem has more than 2 outcomes

 There are 2 types of learners in classification;
 - **Lazy learners:** Lazy learner stores the training dataset and waits until it receives the test dataset.
 It takes less time in training but more time for prediction.
+Example: K-NN algorithm, Case-based reasoning.
 - **Eager learners:** Eager learner develop a classification model based on a training dataset before receiving test dataset.
 It takes more time in learning and less time in prediction.
+Example: Decision Tree, Naive Bayes, ANN.